 Robert Clayton moved to Edinburgh in 1994 and graduated in 2000.
 He undertook Basic and Higher Surgical training in the South East Scotland region.
 He undertook fellowship training in Foot & Ankle surgery in Glasgow in 2009 before taking up post as a Consultant Orthopaedic Foot & Ankle Surgeon in Fife in 2010.
 He has a highly specialised elective and trauma foot and ankle practice.
 He has an active role in undergraduate and postgraduate medical education and orthopaedic research.
 He is a council member of the Foot and Ankle Scotland group and has served on faculty at numerous courses and conferences in the region.

-Tricia Allen - President Elect
+James Davis - President Elect